cenk1cenk2/nginx-reverseproxy-letsencrypt/README.md

 > After the parameters are provided inside .env file and initial certificates are obtained through challenge, Docker compose stack can be run.

 ## Changelog
+* v2.6, 20200124
+  * Combined the certificates under the domain names.
+So it will issue a generic certificate with top level domain including all the subdomains and itself in the DNS aliases.
 * v2.5, 20200122
   * Added `force_renewal` and `ask_renewal` flags for manual override to renewing certificates to `init-letsencrypt`.
   * Moved `init-letsencrypt` variables to `.env` file.